The guidance below assumes you are preparing for a face-to-face hearing.

 If your doctor suggests that he or she will charge you, tell them that you only need a brief note from them, and that it could be hand-written if this is quicker.
 Reassure them that it will only take the time of an appointment.
 Show them Guide to writing useful evidence for Disability Living Allowance appeals - so that they are sure of what you need from them.

 If they insist on charging you, think carefully about it.
-If it helps to get you more benefit, it will have been a good investment.
-But often the reason they are insisting on charging you is that they really don’t want to do the letter, so if they write one they may not try very hard and it may not be very helpful.
+Often the reason they are insisting on charging you is that they really don’t want to do the letter, so if they write one they may not try very hard and it may not be very helpful.
 If you are considering paying, ask them to confirm that they will write a genuinely helpful letter following our guidance on Guide to writing useful evidence for Disability Living Allowance appeals.

 Evidence you already have